jackiecwtsoi/hku_recommender_and_faq/framework-structure.md

 **Model Training Trials**
 1. q-Q similarity: Try basic word embedding models on internal FAQ database
-    - CNN-rank (?)
+    - GloVe word embedding
-2. q-A similarity:
+2. q-A similarity: Use deep models to investigate relationship between query and answer, which shows the plausibility of the FAQ answer for the given query
-3. TSUBAKI
+    - TSUBAKI + BERT (proposed by Wataru et al.)